 This program is for students who wish to acquire skills in the 2D/3D modeling of engineering designs and graphics based programming and production of engineering parts, and operation of computer integrated manufacturing systems.
 Graduates of this program qualify for entry-level employment in traditional and computer integrated modern manufacturing industries.
-Degree: Students may apply credits toward the Manufacturing Industrial Engineering Technology degree program.

 Program contact: Learn more

 This certificate will be automatically awarded when the certificate requirements are completed.
 If you do not want to receive the certificate, please notify the Office of the Registrar at RegistrarOffice@tri-c.edu.

 Learn more about how certificate credits apply to the related degree.

 Program Admission Requirements